Computer Science and Creative Technologies graduate destinations

 Our volunteering team will help students develop valuable skills through opportunities such as teaching IT skills, robotics or technical subjects in the community.
 Find out more about volunteering at UWE Bristol.

 Outreach and engagement opportunities give students the chance to take part in work with schools, colleges and industry.

 Exhibitions such as our annual Faculty of Environment and Technology Degree Show attract employers from across the region.
 This is the perfect opportunity to show employers work and network with potential employers.

 Jobs fairs - We organise general and industry-focused job fairs throughout the year.
 This is the perfect opportunity to meet with employers who are looking to fill both placement-year and graduate job vacancies.
 Many of our students find their first job from attending these fairs.

 Specialist careers support

-Careers coaching and advice is available for each department.
-Students can come along to twice-weekly careers drop-ins or schedule a one-to-one with our dedicated team.
-There are also regular drop-ins, presentations and Q&As from leading sector employers
+Students are emailed a bi-weekly newsletter with news of opportunities and have access to cloud-based career resources.
+They can also come along to our twice daily careers drop-in or schedule a one-to-one with our dedicated team.
+We also arrange regular presentations and Q&As from leading sector employers.

-It doesn't end when our students graduate.
-Alumni can access our careers services for up to three years after graduation.
+It doesn't end when students graduate.
+Alumni can access our careers services up until three years after graduation.